Church of 8 Wheels

 Getting There

-Transit: Muni 22-Fillmore bus stops right at the door.
+Transit: Muni 22-Fillmore bus stops at the door.
 The 6-Haight/Parnassus and 7-Haight/Noriega are also close.

 Parking: Street parking on Fillmore and surrounding blocks.
 Easier on weeknights.